-Palliser Regional Schools is dedicated to providing a safe and caring environment where children from the ages of two and a half to the age of 6 can experience, learn and grow in the five developmental areas outlined in the Early Developmental Instrument, created by the Early Childhood Development Community.
+Palliser School Division is dedicated to providing a safe and caring environment where children from the ages of two and a half to the age of 6 can experience, learn and grow in the five developmental areas outlined in the Early Developmental Instrument, created by the Early Childhood Development Community.
 Those five areas are:

 Social Competence where your child learns to play and get along with others, are curious and like to explore, where they learn to control there own behaviour and respect adult authority.